Malebolgia

-Malebolgia (also referred to at times as the Malebolgia /mælˈboʊldʒiə/) is a supervillain appearing as the original main antagonist in comic books featuring the superhero Spawn and reprised the role in the later issues.
+Malebolgia (also referred to at times as the Malebolgia /mælˈboʊldʒiə/) is a supervillain appearing as the original main antagonist in comic books featuring the superhero Spawn and reprising the role in the later issues.
 Created by writer/artist Todd McFarlane, the character first appeared in Spawn #1 (May 1992).
-The name Malebolgia is derived from the term in Dante's Inferno used to describe Malebolge, the ditches (bolge) in the eighth circle of Hell, where humans who committed the sin Fraud are punished.
-He is Spawn's former master who serves as one of the major Lords of Hell.
+The name Malebolgia is derived from the term in Dante's Inferno used to describe Malebolge, the ditches (bolge) in the eighth circle of Hell, where humans who committed the sin of fraud are punished.
+He is Spawn's former master who serves as one of the major Lords of Hell and one of his archenemies.

 Fictional character biography

 Thought to be the equivalent of Satan in the Bible, he is responsible for the creation of Spawn.
 It is eventually revealed that Malebolgia is one of Hell's many rulers, a being from the "Eighth Circle of Hell" who has been around for approximately 70,000 years, forming an army in his war against Heaven and God.
 It has been noted that Malebolgia is also constantly at war with the rulers of the other spheres of Hell, as well as at odds with Mammon.

-Malebolgia was the creation of the previous ruler of the Eighth Sphere of Hell named Leviathan, form from a substance called Necroplasm which was also created by Leviathan.
+Malebolgia was the creation of the previous ruler of the Eighth Sphere of Hell named Leviathan, formed from a substance called necroplasm which was also created by Leviathan.
 Eventually, Malebolgia killed his master and took over as ruler of the Eighth Sphere.

 Malebolgia is one of the few characters from the Spawn universe who has made an appearance or a cameo in other Image books outside the core Spawn title and its spin-offs.
 Malebolgia appears in the Angela mini-series.
 Malebolgia and Mammon are the highest-ranking devil-like characters in the Spawn canon until the actual appearance of Satan in the Spawn comics.
-During Chapel's rise to power in Hell when he usurps control of Hell away from Lucifer (Alexander Graves) and becomes Lord Chapel, Malebolgia is notably absent.
+During Chapel's rise to power in Hell, when he usurps control of Hell away from Lucifer (Alexander Graves) and becomes Lord Chapel, Malebolgia is notably absent.

 Death

 Malebolgia is slain by Spawn in issue #100.
 Spawn is offered the crown of the Eighth Circle, and though he declines, Spawn still receives vastly enhanced powers and command over Hell itself.
-It has become known that Mammon is a far more commanding presence in Hell than Malebolgia and later on Satan himself being the true ruler of Hell.
+It has become known that Mammon is a far more commanding presence in Hell than Malebolgia, and later on, Satan himself is the true ruler of Hell.
 Though Malebolgia is given self-determination and rule over a level of Hell, he is far from the most powerful being in The Pit.